 Prior to joining Millicom, Ms. Scheid was Senior Director of Government Relations–Latin America and the Caribbean for BlackBerry, where she led the strategic development and management of policy and advocacy campaigns, overseeing a team of in-country directors to ensure market access, protect the supply chain, and respond to government relations challenges and opportunities.
 She engaged at the presidential, ministerial, sub-ministerial, and legislative level to shape the business and policy environment and minimize risk, successfully influencing legislation and regulation on key issues including forced localization, data privacy, intellectual property protection, lawful access, e-waste, network outages, and product security.

 Ms. Scheid also previously served as Vice President of Western Hemisphere Affairs at the US Chamber of Commerce, the world’s largest business organization.
-She led the activities of the department and served as Executive Vice President of both the Association of American Chambers of Commerce in Latin America (AACCLA) and the Brazil-US Business Council.
+She led the activities of the department and served as Executive Vice President of both the Association of American Chambers of Commerce in Latin America and the Caribbean (AACCLA) and the Brazil-US Business Council.
 In this role she worked closely with member companies, governments, multilateral organizations, and American Chambers of Commerce (AmChams) to advance economic and commercial relationships and advocate for local and regional business priorities including in the areas of trade and investment, taxes and tariffs, economic and fiscal policy, intellectual property rights, supply chain, and social responsibility.

 - MA, International Affairs, Ohio University